Life in the pod: the social lives of whales

 Long-term research into the way they learn, hunt and socialise shows they may have more in common with us than previously thought.

-Dr Luke Rendell, researcher at the University of St Andrews, has been working closely with Museum scientists for a new exhibition, Whales: Beneath the surface.
+Dr Luke Rendell, researcher at the University of St Andrews, worked closely with Museum scientists for the exhibition Whales: Beneath the surface.

 His research delves into the evolution of social learning, communication systems and culture among whales and dolphins.

 'As biologists, when we talk about culture we mean behaviour that is learned from others and shared by a group,' Luke explains.

 'We're not saying that whales have opera and dolphins have poetry, but some forms of shared and learned behaviour do seem to be very important to them in terms of how they make their living, survive, feed themselves and develop a sense of belonging.'